 Tuck your muslin or a sheet of kitchen roll into the sieve and pour your coffee back into jar one.Repeat a couple of times, until you’re left with a no cloudy residue at the bottom.

-Serve over ice cubes with milk, sugar, orphan tears or whatever else tickles your fancy.
+Serve over ice cubes with milk, sugar, gypsy tears or whatever else tickles your fancy.